Reconstructing phylogenetic trees from multipartite quartet systems: Introduction

 In this paper, we present two novel tractable classes of quartet systems.
 To describe our result, we extend the notions of quartets and quartet systems.
 In addition to $ab||cd$, we consider symbol $ab|cd$ as a quartet, which represents the quartet tree $ab||cd$ or the star with leaves $a,b,c,d$; see Figure~\ref{fig:quartet}.
 This corresponds to the {\em weak neighbors relation} in~\cite{AAM/BD86,BJMSP/CS81}, and enables us to capture a degenerate phylogenetic tree in which internal nodes may have degree greater than $3$.
-In a sense, $ab|cd$ means a ``possibly degenerate'' quartet tree such that the center edge can have zero length.
+In a sense, $ab|cd$ means a ``possibly degenerate'' quartet tree such that the center edge can have zero length, where edge lengths represent evolutionary distances.
 We define that a phylogenetic tree $T$ {\em displays} $ab|cd$ if the simple paths connecting $a,b$ and $c,d$ in $T$, respectively, meet at most one node, i.e., the restriction of $T$ to $a,b,c,d$ is $ab||cd$ or the star; see Figure~\ref{fig:phylo tree}.
 Then the concepts of quartet systems, displaying, compatibility, and \QCP\ are naturally extended.
 A quartet system $\mathcal{Q}$ is said to be {\it full} on $[n]$ if, for each distinct $a, b, c, d \in [n]$, either one of $ab || cd, ac || bd, ad || bc$ belongs to $\mathcal{Q}$ or all $ab | cd, ac | bd, ad | bc$ belong to $\mathcal{Q}$.
 The latter situation says that any phylogenetic tree displaying $\mathcal{Q}$ should induce the star on $a,b,c,d$.
 Actually the above polynomial-time algorithm by Bandelt and Dress~\cite{AAM/BD86} works for full quartet systems.

-Full quartet systems may be viewed as a counterpart of complete graphs.
-We introduce multipartite counterparts for quartet systems.
 A quartet system $\mathcal{Q}$ is said to be {\it complete bipartite} relative to bipartition $\{ A, B\}$ of $[n]$ with $\min \{ |A|,|B| \} \geq 2$ if, for all distinct $a,a' \in A$ and $b,b' \in B$, exactly one of

+belongs to $\mathcal{Q}$, and every quartet in $\mathcal{Q}$ is of the above form~\eqref{eq:complete bipartite}.
+Note that every phylogenetic tree displays exactly one of three quartets in~\eqref{eq:complete bipartite}.